pohlm01/master-thesis/4_comparison.typ

 The most obvious change is the significant reduction of the certificate lifetime.
 The authors of @mtc propose a lifetime of 14 days.
-As of October 2024, @tls certificates may be issued for at most 13 months, i.e., 398 days @chrome_cert_lifetime @apple_cert_lifetime and are often issued for 90 days, which is still more than six times as long as the lifetime of @mtc.
+As of October 2024, @tls leaf certificates for the Web@pki may be issued for at most 13 months, i.e., 398 days @chrome_cert_lifetime @apple_cert_lifetime and are often issued for 90 days, which is still more than six times as long as the lifetime of @mtc.
 At the same time, it is likely that the validity periods of classical certificates will decrease further.
-In October 2024, Apple published a proposal to the CA/Browser Forum suggesting a gradual reduction of the maximum certificate lifetime to 45 days by September 2027 @apple_45_days_cert.
+In October 2024, Apple published a proposal to the CA/Browser Forum suggesting a gradual reduction of the maximum certificate lifetime to 45 days by September 2027~@apple_45_days_cert.
 It is unclear if this proposal will be accepted, but it is clear that the maximum certificate lifetime will only decrease in the future, reducing the gap to @mtc.

 Another notable difference is that the @mtc draft explicitly ignores certificate revocation.
 This is a direct result of the short certificate lifetimes; if certificates live as long as it takes for a revocation to effectively propagate, certificate revocation is not necessary anymore.
 This is a clear improvement over the current Web@pki, as it continuously suffers from ineffective revocation mechanisms @lets_encrypt_new_crl @crl_sets_effectiveness @reddit_ocsp_firefox.
 Chrome does not check @ocsp or @crl:pl, but instead relies on a custom summary called #emph("CRLSets") containing a (small) subset of all revoked certificates curated by Google @chrome_crlsets.
-Firefox does still check OCSP responses, but the CA/Browser forum changed its recommendation to support @ocsp in their @ca baseline requirements to an optional @ocsp support in version 2.0.1, effective as of March 2024 @cab_ocsp_optional_crl_mandatory.
+Firefox does still check @ocsp responses, but the CA/Browser forum changed its recommendation to support @ocsp in their @ca baseline requirements to an optional @ocsp support in version 2.0.1, effective as of March 2024 @cab_ocsp_optional_crl_mandatory.
 As @ocsp entails high operational costs for @ca:pl, it is likely that @ocsp will further lose relevance.
-Let's encrypt already announced to end their @ocsp support "as soon as possible" @lets_encrypt_end_ocsp.
+Let's Encrypt already announced to end their @ocsp support "as soon as possible" @lets_encrypt_end_ocsp.
 Instead, the CA/Browser forum tightens the requirements for @crl:pl and Mozilla is working on accumulating all revoked certificates into a small list called #emph("CRLite") since 2017, but did not enable this mechanism by default in Firefox as of version 132 from October 2024 @crlite_paper @mozilla_crlite.

 Furthermore, certificate transparency is built into @mtc, as opposed to the X.509 certificate infrastructure, where it was added later on.